swiftlang/swift-evolution/proposals/NNNNN-weak-guard-capture-specifier.md

 For these reasons, `weak` captures are (in general) used significantly more often than `unowned` captures.
 Searching public Swift code on GitHub, for example, gives [325k examples](https://github.com/search?l=Swift&q=%22weak+self%22&type=Code) of `weak self` captures, compared to only [80k examples](https://github.com/search?l=Swift&o=desc&q=%22unowned+self%22&s=indexed&type=Code) of `unowned self` captures.
 That is, 80% of non-strong `self` captures use `weak`.

+### Closures using `weak` captures often only perform work if the captured objects still exist

+In action handling and event notification closures, there is often no work to perform if `self` (or other captured objects) no longer exist.
+Because of this, a large number of these closures simply do nothing if the captured objects no longer exists.
+For example, in a [survey](https://forums.swift.org/t/guard-capture-specifier-for-closure-capture-lists/50805/69) of public Swift code, it was found that **90% or more** of surveyed `weak self` closures only execute if `self` still exists.

+The most common ways to do this are to `guard` on the captured variables, or simply never unwrap the captured variables (and always access them as optionals).
+Both of these approaches have their downsides:

+ - Closure syntax is lightweight, but the `guard` statement for a corresponding `weak` capture is relatively heavy.
+For example, in the example above the `guard` statement is more code (by symbol count) than the rest of the closure body combined.
+When used frequently, as the "default" pattern for `weak` captures, this can be become "noise" / "boilerplate" that hampers readability.

+ - To avoid adding a `guard` statement, authors may instead choose to not unwrap the captured variables and instead always access them through their optional value (e.g. `self?.dismiss()`).
+This can have poor ergonomics, and also poses a subtle safety issue -- since the closure body operating on the object never unwraps the captured object (and thus never holds a strong reference), the object could potentially be deallocated _while_ the closure body is executing.
+This can unexpectedly lead to the closure only being partially executed, which could put the application in an invalid state.

 ### `weak` captures don't support implicit `self`

 As of [SE-0269](https://github.com/apple/swift-evolution/blob/main/proposals/0269-implicit-self-explicit-capture.md), strong and `unowned` captures of `self` enable implicit `self` within the body of escaping closures.
 This is not straightforward to support for `weak` closures in the general case, and was [intentionally excluded](https://github.com/apple/swift-evolution/blob/main/proposals/0269-implicit-self-explicit-capture.md#weak-captures-of-self) from SE-0269.

-### `weak` captures are typically paired with a `guard`

-In action handling and event notification closures, there is typically no work to perform if `self` (or other captured objects) no longer exist.
-Because of this, a large number of these closures simply `guard` that the weakly captured object still exists, and otherwise do nothing (or perform other control flow with equivalent semantics).

-For example, in a [survey](https://forums.swift.org/t/guard-capture-specifier-for-closure-capture-lists/50805/69) of public Swift code, it was found that **90% or more** of surveyed `weak self` closures only execute if `self` still exists.

-Closure syntax is lightweight, but the `guard` statement for a corresponding `weak` capture is relatively heavy.
-For example, in the example above the `guard` statement is more code (by symbol count) than the rest of the closure body combined.
-When used frequently, as the "default" pattern for `weak` captures, this can be become "noise" / "boilerplate" that hampers readability.

 ### The status quo encourages ignoring potential errors